 Looking back at the album Arise more than 30 years later is it Sepultura’s best album?
 It is hard to say it definitively due to the fact that they have several solid albums in their career.
 Prior to hearing many of the albums that the band has recorded after the departure of Max Cavalera I would have said that Arise is their best work.
 There are at least a few memorable moments to look back on with Arise from a musical standpoint such as the creative tapping part in the song “Desperate Cry” or the beginning riffs of the song “Subtraction.”
 Arise was the album for me that got me into the music of Sepultura and it is a great album.
 But in 2022 to say that Arise is the best album of Sepultura would be a good opinion but hard to say for sure for those of us that enjoy the later albums of Sepultura.
 Arise may be the album that started to bring Sepultura into mainstream success and having their videos aired on MTV way back in the day.
 The other thing is that musical tastes can change in a person over time and these musical tastes have dramatically changed for me to the point where I analyze it differently.
 Albums such as Arise were the right kinds of albums for Sepultura to make in 1991 given that this was the time when the 1990s death metal scene was really growing and making a name for itself.
 For that time period, Arise was the most melodic and creative for Sepultura and that deserves praise and respect for sure.
-If you want to look for analogies to illustrate this point, perhaps Arise was for Sepultura what …And Justice for All was for Metallica.
-In both cases, these albums were the most complex albums for these two mentioned bands addressing very important social issues.
-This is a musical sort of analogy so it is relevant.
 For many of the old-school fans of Seputura, they will say that Arise is the best album of the band but I beg to differ.
 Nearing the end of this album, the memorable song “Meaningless Movements” with its excellent beginning riff is the strongest songs in the history of Sepultura and it certainly adds to the greatness of this album.